 When it comes to gigs, you should know that the Roland Mic Processor can also be used as a battery-powered device.
 Four AAA batteries will suffice for up to 5 hours of playing.

 More Information about Cajons

 As for the sounds, you can produce the bass sound by hitting the middle of the front part of the Cajon.
 Moving from the middle to the top will give you higher and higher notes.
 Check out How to Play the Cajon in more detail.

-The breakthrough of cajons to the global market has coincided with the increased popularity of world music.
-In the last thirty years, various music genres of Africa, the Caribbean and South America have become popular on a global scale.
+The breakthrough of Cajons to the global market has coincided with the increased popularity of world music.
+In the last thirty years, various music genres from Africa, the Caribbean, and South America have become popular on a global scale.

-Its size and portability makes the cajon a perfect piece for street gigs.
-You can often see a guitar player and their cajon colleague playing in the street.
+Its size and portability make the Cajon a perfect piece for street gigs.
+You can often see a guitar player and their Cajon colleague playing in the street.
 Musicians and bands use the Cajon in their concerts as well.
 Here you can see Bon Jovi playing “Something for the Pain”, accompanied by a Cajon.

 Interested in getting your hands on an electronic drum set?
 Check out our electronic drum set reviews.